Do eye exercises improve vision?

 Though there is no evidence eye exercises improve vision, it’s possible some “exercises” can reduce stress to make your eyes feel better and lessen your risk of digital eye strain.

-In fact, one such activity is frequently recommended by eye doctors: It’s called the “20-20-20 rule.”
+In fact, one such activity is frequently recommended by eye care professionals: It’s called the “20-20-20 rule.”
 It’s simple and can be performed frequently with no adverse effects.

-Basically, it goes like this: Every 20 minutes, look away from your computer or phone screen for at least 20 seconds and direct your gaze to an object that’s at least 20 feet away.
+Basically, it goes like this: Every 20 minutes, look away from your computer or phone screen for at least 20 seconds, and direct your gaze to an object that’s at least 20 feet (6 meters) away.

 This “eye exercise” relieves strain on the focusing muscle inside the eye and on the muscles that control eye alignment (which have to work harder when focusing on near objects compared with looking at objects far away).
 It also stimulates blinking, which can relieve or lessen dry eye symptoms associated with prolonged near work and screen time.